project-management.com content and product recommendations are editorially independent. We may make money when you click on links to our partners.

-Designed as the business-facing component of the more technical-focused Jira Software application, Jira Work Management has been called “a powerful new home for work”.
-Jira Work Management was designed to present users with the powerful project management capabilities of Jira in a format that business teams could digest and utilize easily.
+Designed as the business-facing component of the more technical-focused Jira application, Jira has been called “a powerful new home for work”.
+Jira was designed to present users with the powerful project management capabilities of Jira in a format that business teams could digest and utilize easily.
 But, is it the right fit for your team?
-Read on to learn more about the pros and cons of using Jira Work Management.
+Read on to learn more about the pros and cons of using Jira.

 Powerful advanced analytics give teams deeper insights on resource use.